Bezos says Enquirer threatened to publish revealing pics

-LOS ANGELES (AP) — Amazon CEO Jeff Bezos says the National Enquirer is threatening to publish revealing photographs of him unless his private investigators back off the tabloid.
+LOS ANGELES (AP) — Amazon CEO Jeff Bezos said Thursday he was the target of “extortion and blackmail” by the publisher of the National Enquirer, which he said threatened to publish revealing personal photos of him unless he stopped investigating how other private photos and messages were obtained by the tabloid.

-Bezos detailed the revelations in a Thursday post on Medium.com.
-He accuses the Enquirer of “extortion and blackmail.”
+Bezos, who is also owner of The Washington Post, detailed his interactions with American Media Inc. in an extraordinary blog post Thursday on the Medium.com website.

-The National Enquirer published a story last month that included lurid texts between Bezos and former TV anchor Lauren Sanchez.
-Since then, private investigators have been looking into how the Enquirer got the texts.
+After the tabloid published a story about his extramarital affair last month, Bezos ordered a team of private investigators to get to the bottom of how the Enquirer obtained risque texts between the executive and former TV anchor Lauren Sanchez.
+Since then, there’s been a public relations battle.

 Most Read Business Stories